 New Research Shows that Bio-Based Fibers May Be Worse for the Environment than Plastics

 Bio-based materials, often marketed as eco-friendly alternatives and intended to replace traditional plastics might actually pose a greater health risk to some of the planet's most crucial species than plastics themselves.
-This follows from a study published in Environmental Science & Technology
+This follows from a study published in the peer-reviewed science journal: Environmental Science & Technology

 New: follow us on Bluesky